karlprieb/babel-plugin-add-import-extension/README.md

 # babel-plugin-add-import-extension
-A plugin to add extensions to import declarations, is very useful when you use Typescript with Babel and don't want to explicity import `.js` modules.
+A plugin to add extensions to import and export declarations, is very useful when you use Typescript with Babel and don't want to explicity import or export module with extensions.

 ## How to install:
 ```sh
 # using npm
 npm install --save-dev babel-plugin-add-import-extension